VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

-The main code of the direct syscall dropper looks like the following and is already implemented in the POC.
+The main code of the direct syscall dropper looks like the following and is already implemented in the poc.
 Again, we use the same native APIs to allocate memory, write memory, create a new thread and wait for exit.
 <details>
 <summary>Code</summary>